We will even vote for BJP to defeat Samajwadi Party in Legislative Council polls, says Mayawati

 Elections to 10 Uttar Pradesh seats in the Rajya Sabha and 11 seats in the state’s Legislative Council are due over the next few months.

-Bahujan Samaj Party chief Mayawati on Thursday said that her party would vote for any other political outfit, including the Bharatiya Janata Party, in order to ensure the defeat of the Akhilesh Yadav-led Samajwadi Party in the upcoming elections to the Upper House of the Uttar Pradesh Assembly and the Rajya Sabha.
+Bahujan Samaj Party chief Mayawati on Thursday said her party would vote for any other political outfit, including the Bharatiya Janata Party, in order to ensure the defeat of the Akhilesh Yadav-led Samajwadi Party in the upcoming elections to the Upper House of the Uttar Pradesh Assembly, and the Rajya Sabha.

 Her comments come amid speculations that some of her party MLAs could jump ship and join Yadav’s party ahead of the two elections.
 She also said that her decision to join hands with the Samajwadi Party ahead of last year’s General Elections was a “mistake” and that she should not have withdrawn a 1995 case against Akhilesh’s father Mulayam Singh Yadav.

-Meanwhile, Congress General Secretary Priyanka Gandhi shared Mayawati’s statement and asked: “Is there anything left even now?”
+Congress General Secretary Priyanka Gandhi shared Mayawati’s statement and asked: “Is there anything left even now?”

 On Wednesday, six Bahujan Samaj Party MLAs met Yadav and hinted at switching sides, reported PTI.
 Four of them filed an affidavit saying that their signatures were forged in the party’s Rajya Sabha candidate Ramji Gautam’s nomination papers.
 However, Gautam’s nomination has since been accepted.
 On Thursday, Mayawati also suspended seven rebel legislators of the party, who opposed Gautam’s nomination.